 We were focusing on Ecuadorian cuisine this Christmas – this isn’t technically a traditional dish but it does use a nice variety of Latin American produce.
 With the menu we had, it added just the right kind of color, texture, and nice bright, tart flavor.
 It’s hard to get that in the winter and our meal definitely needed.

-You will probably need to live somewhere with a sizable immigrant population to have a grocery store that carries ripe avacadoes and papaya and fresh or frozen passion fruit pulp.
+You will probably need to live somewhere with a sizable immigrant population to have a grocery store that carries ripe avacadoes and papaya and fresh or frozen passion fruit pulp in December.
 Fortunately, I live in Chicago and have many grocery stores like that – see note at the bottom if you want specifics.

 1/2 cup canola oil